Frenchie Parents, and Grandparents.

 Seems all our boys have a terrific mellow personality!

-AKC "Neel" means blue in India, our new puppy.
-A solid blue male with tan points.
+AKC "Neel" means blue in India, our new stud dog prospect.
+A solid blue male with tan points!
 He is our future stud dog.
-Since we had daughters of our other boys we needed an unrelated male to Tackleberry and wanted more blue color and tan points.
+Since we had daughters of our other boys we needed an unrelated male to Tackleberry and wanted more blue color and to add tan points.

-Like all our other boys he has a terrific mellow personality!
-Wants to play with any of the other dogs.
-He has a bit longer nosed and wont have issues with the heat the way some do.
+Like all our other boys he has a terrific personality, although not as mellow as the others!
+He wants to play with any of the other dogs.
+He has a bit longer nosed and wont have issues with breathing, or heat the way some do.
 We like dogs who can breath, run and play like a dog is suppose to be able too!

 Like the others she is a love bug.
 A friends special needs boy was visiting.
 Fiona hopped up on the couch next to him, wagging her tail gave him a kiss.
 He was petting her then grabbed a big handful of skin pinching her.
 She held very still as we rushed to pry his hand off and she never left, just gave him another kiss wanting to sit by him.
 Frenchies do have tough skin but also such a tolerant personality!
 She adores Kyvn!
 Fiona is extra special though and loves special needs people.